The Use of “Confidential Informants” in Michigan

 Generally speaking, before a police officer makes an arrest based on information from a confidential informant, they must observe some kind of activity that corroborates the informant’s information.
 Police must have a firm basis to believe that the confidential informant actually possesses the knowledge he or she claims to have and is also being truthful.
 It is not enough that the informant’s tip ends up being true after police act on it.
 There must be some corroboration beforehand.
 In some cases, courts will invalidate an arrest because it was based on a lack of probable cause or reasonable suspicion when police improperly use a confidential informant.

 Informant’s Tip Leads Police to Marijuana Grow Operation

 Earlier last month, a tip from a “reliable” source led to one man’s arrest after police discovered a marijuana grow operation.
 According to one local news source, police seized 20 pounds of marijuana as well as 72 plants.
 The estimated street value of the marijuana seized was $70,000.

 The man who was residing at the home was arrested and charged with felony drug charges.
 Police believe that others are involved, and the investigation is ongoing.

 Have You Recently Been Arrested on Michigan Drug Charges?

 If you or a loved one has recently been arrested on Michigan felony drug charges, you should act immediately to secure dedicated defense counsel.
 With counsel’s assistance, you may be able to suppress any evidence or statements that were made in response to an illegal arrest.
 Additionally, if police acted hastily on information provided through a questionable source, your arrest as well as the evidence seized may be suppressible.
-Call the Law Office of Steven Schwartz today at (248) 266-8720 to set up a free consultation to discuss your case.
+Call Steven Schwartz today at (248) 266-8720 to set up a consultation to discuss your case.